AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47336-something-went-wrong-error-when-dismissing-notifications-adobe-commerce-admin.md

 ---
 title: "ACSD-47336: [!UICONTROL Something went wrong] error when dismissing notifications in Adobe Commerce Admin"
-description: Apply the ACSD-47336 patch to fix the Adobe Commerce issue where the user sees _[!UICONTROL Something went wrong.]_ error when dismissing notifications in the [!DNL Commerce] Admin.
+description: Apply the ACSD-47336 patch to fix the Adobe Commerce issue where the user sees [!UICONTROL Something went wrong] error when dismissing notifications in the [!DNL Commerce] Admin.
 ---

-# ACSD-47336: [!UICONTROL Something went wrong] error when dismissing notifications in Adobe Commerce Admin
+# ACSD-47336: _[!UICONTROL Something went wrong]_ error when dismissing notifications in Adobe Commerce Admin

-The ACSD-47336 patch fixes the issue where the user sees the _[!UICONTROL Something went wrong.]_ error when dismissing notifications in the [!DNL Commerce] Admin.
+The ACSD-47336 patch fixes the issue where the user sees the _[!UICONTROL Something went wrong]_ error when dismissing notifications in the [!DNL Commerce] Admin.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-47336.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions